 - In a separate shallow dish or bowl, mix together the panko breadcrumbs, italian seasoning, garlic powder, salt, and pepper.

-- In a 9x13 baking dish, spread approximately ½ cup of the italian gravy over the bottom of the pan.
+- In a 9x13 baking dish, spread approximately ½ cup of sauce over the bottom of the pan.
 Layer half of the eggplant slices over the top of the sauce.
 Then spread 1 cup of the sauce over the eggplant and top with 1 cup of the mozzarella cheese and ¼ cup of the parmesan cheese.
 Repeat the second layer with the remaining eggplant slices, sauce, and cheeses.

 - Reduce oven temperature to 375° and bake uncovered for 20-30 minutes until cheese is melted and bubbly.